StatisMike/shiny.quetzio/README.md

   )
 ```

-3. There is also a possibility to link your questionnaires in a way,
+3. There is also a possibility to link your questionnaires in a way
-    that they will appear one after another.
-It is now needed to
+    that they will appear one after another with `quetzio_link_server`
-    configure your calls accordingly:
+    R6 class:

 ``` r
 ui <- fluidPage(